 Partnerships and New Ventures

-Over a short period, the DDI has established productive partnerships and out-licensed several drug development projects.
+Over a short period, the OSUCCC – James Drug Development Institute (DDI) has established productive partnerships and out-licensed several drug development projects.
 These partnerships have high-value potential to bring new therapies to patients.
 Examples are featured below.

 Biosortia Pharmaceuticals (Research Collaboration)